usnistgov/MJPdes/README.md

 The program currently enables modeling of asynchronous production lines consisting of machines separated by non-zero sized buffers.
-Machine reliability is exponential (i.e. modeled as a continuous-time Markov chain with Poisson processes of 'up' and 'down' events.)
+Machine reliability is exponential (i.e. modeled as a continuous-time Markov chain with Poisson processes of 'up' and 'down' events).
 Machines specify a work capacity.
 Job types describe the amount of work required at each machine.
 The portion of each job type is specified and jobs of those types are sent to the first machine in the line in a random sequence.